-For newcomers, contract employment can be a great option when you are first settling in Canada.
+Contract employment can be a great option when you first arrive in Canada.
 Contract or temporary employment is very common in Canada.
 And, it can be beneficial for newcomers who are looking to:

 - gain Canadian experience

 Contract employment is a set term agreement between and employer and a candidate.
 In some cases, these contracts are managed directly by the employer.
 But, sometimes a third party will hold the contract with the candidate, and possibly manage the payroll on behalf of the employer.

 Learn how settlement services can help you with free

 What to consider when looking for contract employment?

 It is important to consider your qualifications for contract employment to ensure that you find a good match.
 When it comes to contract work, employers look for people who can jump right into the job with minimal training.
 So, it’s ideal if you have experience and qualifications that directly relate to the job.

 Where and how to look for contract work?